TheHolyTachanka/VsCopium/README.md

 # Text editor in tauri and vue
 This is my first attempt at creating a text editor in Tauri and vue.
 My expectation is that it will be a simple text editor (not a IDE but there will be stuff like autocompletion, syntax highligthing, etc) So there will be no bloat or settings that no one uses, and there will be no tracking.
+Right now it uses the monaco editor(Vscode's editor) as im too lazy to create one right now though i probably will